Evangelical Zionists and the Feast of Tabernacles

-.
-There, they will have a dialogue on key topics relevant to Israel and the Christian world.
-The Christian support of Israel and the Jewish people knows no bounds.

 Evangelicals have become a dominant force of global support for Israel.
-They use their voices to actively fight for justice for the Jewish people and condemn the BDS community.
-The American Evangelical community, in particular, is unapologetically pro-Israel, Christian Zionist.
-In the 2016 United States elections, the Evangelical vote behind Trump's pro-Israel stance was the largest turn-out in American history for any presidential candidate.
-It represented over 36 percent of the electorate.
-In addition, as a member of Trump’s Evangelical Faith Initiative (a group of Evangelical leaders who advise the president), I can personally attest to the everlasting support of the Evangelical community in building a prosperous US-Israel bond
+They use their voices to actively fight for justice for the Jewish people and condemn the Boycott, Divestment and Sanctions movement.
+The American Evangelical community in particular is unapologetically pro-Israel.
+In the 2016 US elections, the Evangelical vote behind Donald Trump and his pro-Israel stances was the largest turn-out in American history for any presidential candidate, representing over 36% of the electorate.
+In addition, as a member of Trump’s Evangelical Faith Initiative (a group of Evangelical leaders who advise the president), I can personally attest to the everlasting support of the Evangelical community in building a prosperous US-Israel bond.

-In 2015, I had the privilege of founding and opening the Friends of Zion Museum with the late 9th President of Israel, Shimon Peres, as the International Chairman.
-The goal of the museum is to educate its hundreds of thousands of guests and 66 million global supporters about the Christian Zionists who assisted and supported the Zionist dream over the years.
+IN 2015, I had the privilege of founding and opening the Friends of Zion Museum as the international chairman with the late ninth president, Shimon Peres.
+The goal of the museum is to educate its hundreds of thousands of guests and 66 million global supporters about Christian Zionists who have assisted and supported the Zionist dream over the years.

-The Museum is located in the very heart of Jerusalem and was built with state-of-the-art technology that is second-to-none.
-At the Friends of Zion Museum, guests participate on a tour through time, and experience a storytelling approach that illuminates the history of how much Christian Zionists have contributed to the Zionist dream.
-I would like to personally invite the pilgrims of the Evangelical community to join us in this time of celebration as people around the world observe the Feast of Tabernacles.
+The museum is located in the very heart of Jerusalem and was built with state-of-the-art technology.
+At the Friends of Zion Museum, guests participate on a tour through time and experience a storytelling approach that illuminates the history of how much Christian Zionists have contributed to the Zionist dream.

-The Museum is more than just a recording and telling of significant events in history.
-It is the mission of the Friends of Zion Museum to also honor those who stand up for justice in defending Israel and the Jewish people today.
-In December 2017, US President Donald Trump received the "Friends of Zion Award" in the Oval Office at an event attended by Vice President Mike Pence, senior advisers Jared Kushner and Ivanka Trump, and faith leaders representing over 150 million Christians globally.
-The Friends of Zion Award, the FOZ Museum’s highest honor, is only given to world leaders who have gone ‘above & beyond’ for the Jewish people and the State of Israel.
-Some of the other honorary recipients include 43rd US President George W. Bush, Brazilian President Jair Bolsonaro of Brazil, Guatemalan President Jimmy Morales, the 4th Bulgarian President Rosen Plevneliev and more.
+The museum is more than just a recording and telling of significant events in history; it is the mission of the Friends of Zion Museum to also honor those who stand up for justice in defending Israel and the Jewish people today.
+In December 2017, Trump received the “Friends of Zion Award” in the Oval Office at an event attended by Vice President Mike Pence, senior advisers Jared Kushner and Ivanka Trump, and faith leaders representing over 150 million Christians globally.
+The Friends of Zion Award, the FOZ Museum’s highest honor, is only given to world leaders who have gone “above and beyond” for the Jewish people and the State of Israel.
+Some of the other honorary recipients include former US president George W. Bush, Brazilian President Jair Bolsonaro, Guatemalan President Jimmy Morales, the former Bulgarian president Rosen Plevneliev, among others.

-I am proud to say that on November 3rd, 2019, the Friends of Zion Museum will be tripling the size of its campus with the grand opening of the Friends of Zion Media Center.
-Attending the event will be 150+ reporters, politicians and delegations from around the world, and the Prime Minister of Israel.
-Under its newly expanded premise, FOZ will have a prestigious online university, a top-led think-tank, and a Start-Up Nation level communication center.
+I am proud to say that on November 3, 2019, the Friends of Zion Museum will be tripling the size of its campus with the grand opening of the Friends of Zion Media Center.
+Under its newly expanded premise, FOZ will have a prestigious online university, a top-led think-tank, and a Start-Up Nation-level communication center.

-The Friends of Zion Museum is thankful for all of its supporters and patrons and would like to express its gratitude on this holiday, the Feast of Tabernacles.
-Once again, I personally extend my invitation to all Evangelical Christians, and to everyone around the world who is celebrating this wondrous time, I wish you a Happy Holiday.

-Mike Evans is a #1 New York Times bestselling author with 96 published books.
-He is the founder of Friends of Zion Museum in Jerusalem of which the late President Shimon Peres, Israel’s ninth president, was the chair.
-He also serves on the Trump Evangelical Faith Initiative.
+The Friends of Zion Museum is thankful for all of its supporters and patrons and would like to express its gratitude on this Sukkot.
+To everyone around the world who is celebrating this wondrous time, I wish you a happy holiday.Mike Evans is a #1 New York Times bestselling author with 96 published books, and is the founder of Friends of Zion Museum in Jerusalem.

 var cont = `Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>